MicrosoftDocs/power-automate-docs/articles/email-troubleshooting.md

 **I didn't get an email.
 Why?**

-1. Confirm your IT department has approved all Power Automate endpoints to allow it to send email to your email servers.
+1. Confirm that your IT department has approved all Power Automate endpoints to allow it to send email to your email servers.
 These endpoints include [IP addresses](/powerapps/maker/canvas-apps/limits-and-config\#ip-addresses) and [domains](https://support.microsoft.com/help/4557620/client-request-aborted-or-failed-to-fetch-error-in-power-automate).

 1. Double-check whether you have any Outlook rules that are moving the email to a different folder.